 - Sub-bituminous coal, whose properties range from those of lignite to those of bituminous coal is used primarily for power generation.

-- Bituminous coal, a dense coal, usually black, sometimes dark brown, often with well-defined bands of bright and dull material, used primarily as fuel in power generation, with substantial quantities also used for heat and power applications in manufacturing and to make coke.
+- Bituminous coal, a dense coal, usually black, often with well-defined bands of bright and dull material, is supplied for many different uses.
+Steam or thermal coal is used primarily as a fuel for power generation, with large quantities also used for heating and industrial applications.
+For steel making, coking or metallurgical coal is used as, after coking, it can support the charge of iron ore and limestone in a blast furnace.

 - Anthracite, the highest rank; a harder, glossy, black coal used primarily for the heating of residential and commercial buildings.